Macmod/ldapx/README.md

 Parameters:
-  filter       - Filter middleware chain basedn       - BaseDN middleware chain attrlist     - Attribute list middleware chain testbasedn   - BaseDN to use for the `test` command testattrlist - Attribute list to use for the `test` command (separated by commas) stats        - Packet statistics option       - Middleware options
+  filter       - Filter middleware chain basedn       - BaseDN middleware chain attrlist     - Attributes list middleware chain testbasedn   - BaseDN to use for the `test` command testattrlist - Attributes list to use for the `test` command (separated by commas) stats        - Packet statistics option       - Middleware options